rdkcentral/oci-package-spec/metadata.md

 }
 ```

-### urn:rdk:config:keys
+### urn:rdk:config:input-handling

-The keys configuration for the app.
+The input handling configuration for the app.
 This is optional and allows the app to capture or be notified of certain
 input events.

 - #### Key Intercept Set